falmanna/autopod/README.md

 - Have ideas for new features or integrations?
 Let us know!
 - Want to improve the workflow or optimize costs further?
 Contributions are highly encouraged!

-Check out the [CONTRIBUTING.md](./CONTRIBUTING.md) file for details on how to get started.

 ## 📋 Requirements
 - [n8n](https://n8n.io/)
 - [Raindrop](https://raindrop.io/) account (more services coming soon!)